Obama administration 'did not do itself proud' on Russia probe, Examiner editor says

 TRUMP RAILS AGAINST ASSOCIATES WHO SPOKE TO MUELLER, CLAIMS 'TOTAL BULL---T'

-“Remember, we certainly knew by the time of the first Wikileaks disclosures during the Democratic National Convention, we knew who was behind this.
+“Remember, we certainly knew by the time of the first WikiLeaks disclosures during the Democratic National Convention, we knew who was behind this.
 And the Obama administration did not do itself proud in this.”

-Thursday’s release of Special Counsel Robert Mueller's report on Russia’s attempt to interfere during the 2016 elections brought focus to how the Obama administration confronted meddling, an issue President Trump highlighted on Thursday.
+Thursday’s release of Special Counsel Robert Mueller's report on Russia’s attempt to interfere during the 2016 elections brought focus to how the Obama administration confronted meddling, an issue President Trump himself raised on Thursday.

 "Anything the Russians did concerning the 2016 Election was done while Obama was President," Trump tweeted.
 "He was told about it and did nothing!
 Most importantly, the vote was not affected."

-York also commented on potential info that could be gained from the investigation into how the Russia investigation began.
+York also commented on potential information that could be gained from the investigation into how the Russia query began.

 MARY ANNE MARSH: OBAMA DIDN'T DO ENOUGH ON RUSSIA